sfalcon/dotlit-scala/README.md

 Dotlit
 ------
-[Doclit] is a literate programming source code preprocessor.
+[Dotlit] is a literate programming source code preprocessor.
 It takes Markdown files and extracts code blocks into source files.
 Used as a preprocessor, this means you can write literate style source code in any language.